natharyan/falcon-aadhaar/README.md

 Privacy-preserving age proofs using incrementally verifiable computation for Aadhaar QR codes retrofitted with Falcon signatures.
 ------
-<a href="https://falcon-sign.info/falcon.pdf" target="_blank">Falcon signature</a> is a lattice based signature, and a winner of [NIST PQC competition](https://csrc.nist.gov/Projects/post-quantum-cryptography/selected-algorithms-2022).
+<a href="https://falcon-sign.info/falcon.pdf" target="_blank">Falcon signature</a> is a lattice-based signature, and a winner of [NIST PQC competition](https://csrc.nist.gov/Projects/post-quantum-cryptography/selected-algorithms-2022).
 It has desirable properties such as compact signatures and relatively simple verification.

-<a href="https://falcon-sign.info/falcon.pdf" target="_blank">Bellpepper</a> is a Rust library that we use to generate R1CS circuits which are used to create zero-knowledge proofs that attest to a prover knowing a valid Aadhaar QR code with a Falcon signature.
+<a href="https://falcon-sign.info/falcon.pdf" target="_blank">Bellpepper</a> is a Rust library that we use to generate R1CS circuits, which are used to create zero-knowledge proofs that attest to a prover knowing a valid Aadhaar QR code with a Falcon signature.

 We design and implement Falcon signature verification as an incremental computation and combine it with Nova Aadhaar's implementation in Bellpepper for creating privacy-preserving age proofs.